avdstaaij/gdpc/CONTRIBUTING.md

 3. Commit your code on the feature branch.
 4. Open a pull request for your feature branch.
 If you've recently committed code to it, there should be a button for this in the main GDPC repository.
 You can also use the *Contribute -> Open pull request* button in your fork.
 Direct the pull request to GDPC's `dev` branch by clicking on the *base: master* button and choosing the `dev` branch.

+To test your additions, you may want to run code that imports from `gdpc` (like the examples).
+To make `gdpc` "point" to your local version (instead of the latest published version), you can install your local version in *editable mode*: `pip install -e .`.
+Note that this will replace the version of `gdpc` in your current environment, so it is recommended to use some kind of virtual environment when doing this.
+Using `pip install -r requirements-dev` will install fixed versions of all dependencies, install gdpc in editable mode, and install some additional packages that are only needed for development.

 ## Discussion